BindBC/bindbc-pango/README.md

 # BindBC-Pango
-This project provides a set of both static and dynamic bindings to the [Pango](https://www.pango.org/).
+This project provides a set of both static and dynamic bindings to [Pango](https://www.pango.org/).
 They are compatible with `@nogc` and `nothrow`, and can be compiled with BetterC compatibility.

 | Table of Contents |
 |-------------------|